MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 1. [Data Science Workflow and MLOps](#data-science-workflow-and-mlops) -->

 >[!IMPORTANT]
->The Enterprise Scale Analytics and AI construction set is support for deployment, in one of the below **Supported Regions** list.
+>The Enterprise Scale Analytics and AI construction set is recommending to use zone redundant storage.
+ZRS is currently supported for deployment, in one of the below **Supported Regions** list.
 >
 >- Asia Southeast
 >- Europe North